puffscoin/ens/docs/faq.rst

 This is the most important aspect to be decided on the Permanent registrar and the one we want more open debate.
 At minimum we want the owner of a name to have to execute some periodical transaction, just to prove that name hasn’t been abandoned or keys have been lost.
 This transaction would probably also require additional ether to be locked or burned.
 The method to which that amount is calculated is yet to be determined but would probably be dependent on some (but not necessarily all) of these factors:

- - The amount of ethers the domain was bought for originally
+ - The amount of PUFFScoins the domain was bought for originally
  - The average cost of a domain back when it was first bought
  - The average cost of a domain at the moment of renewal
  - The current market value of the domain (to be calculated with some auction method)
  - Other factors to be discussed

-Just like the current model, this “fee” would not go to the Ethereum Foundation or any third party, but be locked or burned.
+Just like the current model, this “fee” would not go to the PUFFScoin Core Development Foundation or any third party, but be locked or burned.
 Ideally, this financial (opportunity and liquidity) cost will make name squatting unprofitable – or at least make the name reselling market a dynamic and competitive one, focused on quick turnout and not on holding names long term for as much money as possible.

 Another very possible option creating some sort of dispute resolution process for names, to ensure the “principle of least surprise” but this is a controversial idea and there are no clear ideas on how this process could be achieved in a fair way without risks of centralization and abuse of power.